McAllen Workers Compensation Lawyers

 • An inability to prove that the accident occurred due to workplace-related hazards

-In some cases, an employer may call into question your request for a specific physician or procedure, although your rights in these kinds of matters are usually protected by Texas law.
+In some cases, an employer may call into question your request for a specific physician or procedure.
+However, your rights in these kinds of matters are usually protected by Texas law.

 What’s Covered

-In broad strokes, workers comp usually covers an employee’s lost wages, along with any medical expenses that arise as a result of the accident.
+In broad strokes, workers’ compensation usually covers an employee’s lost wages and any medical expenses that arise from the accident.

 Workers comp benefits can be split into one of four general categories, which are the following:

-• Income Benefits – This includes any lost wages attributable to your McAllen work-related injury or illness.
+• Income Benefits include any lost wages attributable to your McAllen work-related injury or illness.
 Within this category are temporary income benefits, impairment income benefits, supplemental income benefits, and lifetime income benefits.

-There are, of course, minimum and maximum amounts that can be recovered for income benefits in the state of Texas.
+Of course, minimum and maximum amounts can be recovered from income benefits in Texas.

-To help ensure that your compensation comes closer to the maximum, we recommend speaking with an experienced McAllen workers comp benefits lawyer before accepting any benefit offer.
-Initially, you may very well be offered much less than what you’re entitled to.
+To help ensure that your compensation comes closer to the maximum, we recommend speaking with our experienced McAllen workers comp benefits legal team before accepting any benefit offer.
+Initially, you may be offered much less than you’re entitled to.

 Don’t Let Fear Hold You Back

-Many workplace accident victims are afraid to claim workers comp benefitsthey worry that their employers may retaliate against them, for example.
-And some employers might openly complain about their premiums going up due to claims or declare that their premiums are increasing exponentially thanks to an influx of injury cases.
+Many workplace accident victims are afraid to file a claim with compensation attorneys — they worry that their employers may retaliate against them, for example.
+Some employers might openly complain about their premiums increasing due to claims or declare that their premiums are increasing exponentially thanks to an influx of injury cases.

-Ultimately, you should simply worry about getting the compensation you deserve, regardless of what anyone else, including your employer, thinks.
-It might comfort you to know that you cannot legally be punished for making a workers comp claim, contrary to what many believe.
+Ultimately, you should worry about getting the compensation you deserve, regardless of what anyone else, including your employer, thinks.
+It might comfort you that you cannot legally be punished for making a workers comp claim, contrary to what many believe.

-Should you feel unduly pressured at any point, we recommend retaining the services of a McAllen workers compensation lawyer at J.A.
+Should you feel unduly pressured at any point, we recommend retaining the services of our McAllen workers’ compensation lawyers at J.A.
 Davis & Associates, LLP.

 McAllen Workers Comp FAQ